relativitydev/transfer-api-samples/README.md

 ```

 #### Update App.config
 The [Json.NET](https://www.newtonsoft.com/json) is a popular JSON library that has been heavily used for many years.
 In fact, this library is so popular that [Microsoft's own documentation](https://docs.microsoft.com/en-us/dotnet/api/system.web.script.serialization.javascriptserializer?view=netframework-4.7.2) recommends using it for serialization and deserialization functionality.
-Because this can often lead to severe compatibility issues, Relativity strongly recommends defining a [binding redirect for Json.NET](#binding-redirect-for-json.net).
+Because this library is prone to severe compatibility issues, Relativity strongly recommends defining a [binding redirect for Json.NET](#binding-redirect-for-json.net).

 Copy and paste the source below into the `App.config` file.